sundeer/ai-workflow-4/docs/bdd-with-vitest.md

 npm run test:watch
 ```

-## Migrating from Cucumber
+## Summary

-If you're migrating from Cucumber to this approach:

-1. Identify the scenarios in your feature files
+1. Identify the scenarios in your arkdown feature files
 2. Create helper functions for your Given/When/Then steps
 3. Implement the scenarios using either the nested describe approach or the concise approach
 4. Use comments to maintain readability and document the steps